osiegmar/FastCSV/.github/CONTRIBUTING.md

 - No third party libraries
 - Small footprint

-If unsure, create an issue for further discussion before sending a pull request.
+If unsure, start a [discussion](https://github.com/osiegmar/FastCSV/discussions).

 ## Steps to take